jleifeld/Processwire-API-Snippets-for-Visual-Studio-Code/README.md

 ## Usage

-You can call the snippets with typing '$'.
+You can call the snippets with typing 'pw' and then whatever fits.

-Example: "$page->id".
+Example: "pwfieldid" returns '$field->id'.

 ## Known Issues